 - If your tap is dripping when it is turned off, the washer is likely the cause of concern (and will probably need replacing).

 A large majority of leaking taps require a broken washer to be replaced, and we will set out the steps below to fix this.
-If you are unsure or uncomfortable in any way however, please call in the professionals.
-Ryan Old Plumbing are more than happy to assist, so give us a call on 0488 856 880 and we can promptly fix your tap.
+If you are unsure or uncomfortable in any way, however, please call in a plumber for dripping taps.
+Ryan Old Plumbing is more than happy to assist, so give us a call on 1300 055 940 and we can promptly fix your tap.

-You will require the following supplies to fix your tap
+You will require the following supplies to fix a leaking tap

 Before you begin, make sure you turn your water supply off at the main.
 This will make sure you don’t have an unnecessary mess to clean up before you even begin.
 If you do not know where your water main is, it is generally: